-5.3.2 Withdrawal from Trial Completely
+5.3.2 Complete withdrawal from trial/further follow up

 Patients are free to withdraw consent at any time without providing a reason.
 Patients who wish to withdraw consent for the trial will have anonymised data collected up to the point of that withdrawal of consent included in the analyses unless they specifically ask for all data collected to be destroyed.
 The patient will not contribute further data to the study and the CTRC should be informed in writing and a withdrawal CRF should be completed that documents the level of withdrawal.